Menu

 • 44 miles paved, 9 miles gravel.

-• Return to your home, perhaps in time for dinner.
+• Return to your home, perhaps in time for dinner with new tales to tell.

 Pace:

-• The moderate “effort” pace of this tour is intended for riders who regularly ride paved roads at a moderate pace slowed down by a touring load of gear, uphills, headwinds, photo stops, rest stops, etc.
+• The moderate “effort” pace of this bikepack tour is intended for riders who regularly ride paved roads at a moderate to brisk pace slowed down by a touring load of gear, riding on gravel, with photo & rest stops, etc.

 • Frequent regroups.